sematext/docs/docs/logs/rsyslog.md

 ## Overview

 rsyslog is a modern syslog daemon focused on performance.
-Logsene gives you lots of ways to forward your logs with rsyslog:
+Sematext gives you lots of ways to forward your logs with rsyslog:

   - UDP